dcaravana/interview_restapi/README.md

-Deployment: if we adopt AWS Beanstalk it's very easy from the command line `eb deploy` in combination with extensions http://docs.aws.amazon.com/elasticbeanstalk/latest/dg/ebextensions.html More in general with e.g. ansible.
+Deployment: if we adopt AWS Beanstalk it's very easy from the command line `eb deploy` in combination with extensions http://docs.aws.amazon.com/elasticbeanstalk/latest/dg/ebextensions.html More in general with e.g. ansible or AWS CodeDeploy.

 Monitoring: using AWS console may be enough, but using dedicated dashboard software can be really much more effective.
 For example I recently used